opentripplanner/OpenTripPlanner/CODE_CONVENTIONS.md

 ## Records, POJOs and Builders

 We prefer immutable typesafe types over flexibility and "short" class definitions.
-This make the code more robust and less error-prune.
+This make the code more robust and less error-prone.
 References to other entities might need to be mutable, if so try to init them once, and throw an exception if set again.
 Example:

 ```java